metadimensions/appsync-image-library/README.md

-This project helps to create an Image Libary using React and AWS Appsync
+This project helps to create an Image Libary using React, Amplify and AWS Appsync

 ## Available Scripts